glycerine/bambam/README.md

 bambam: auto-generate capnproto schema from your golang source files.
 ======

-Adding [capnproto serialization](https://github.com/glycerine/go-capnproto) to an existing Go project can mean writing alot of boilerplate.
+Adding [capnproto serialization](https://github.com/glycerine/go-capnproto) to an existing Go project used to mean writing alot of boilerplate.

 Not anymore.

-Given a golang source file, bambam will generate a [capnproto](http://kentonv.github.io/capnproto/) schema.
-Even better: bambam will also generate translation functions to readily convert between golang structs and capnproto structs.
+Given a set of golang (Go) source files, bambam will generate a [capnproto](http://kentonv.github.io/capnproto/) schema.
+Even better: bambam will also generate translation functions to readily convert between your golang structs and the new capnproto structs.

 prereqs
 -------